 Can I Stream Movies/TV on Carnival’s Wi-Fi?

-For our cruise, we sailed on the Carnival Vista with the Premium plan.
-During that trip, streaming seemed hit or miss.
-For instance, we were able to access and watch YouTube videos.
+During one cruise aboard Carnival Vista, for instance, we were able to access and watch YouTube videos.
 We also streamed Amazon Prime videos multiple times with no issues.
 The picture was nice, and there was minimal buffering.
 When trying to stream Showtime, however, we encountered an error and weren’t able to watch.

 Can I Make FaceTime Calls on the Wi-Fi?

 Yes.
-On our trip we tested FaceTime calls from an iPhone while sailing on the Vista with the Premium plan.
+On our trip we tested FaceTime calls from an iPhone with the Premium plan.
 There were no issues connecting.
 The call quality itself was so-so.
 We were able to talk, but there were some times where the image was blurry or froze for a few seconds.
 Audio had no issues.

 Bottom line: FaceTime was able to be used, even though Carnival says on its website that it’s not supported.